-If you own a service business in today’s economy, your primary concern is how to control labor costs.
+If you own a service business in today’s economy, or you’re thinking of starting a business, your primary concern is how to control labor costs.
 But can we step back and talk about fantasy football for a moment?
 One aspect of managing a fantasy football team is similar to running a service business with hourly employees.
 You may have a weakness at a position that damages your team if not identified and addressed.

 You know the magic number you need each week to make payroll.
 Every customer is a piece and part of that whole, like every player on your fantasy team.
 Do you only know the big picture – if you hit your number, or do you also know where your winners and losers are?
 This question demands an answer if you’re going to control labor costs successfully.